Welcome to my blog! You’ll find the latest nutrition information, healthy recipes, controversial topics, and food safety information.

-I hope you enjoy my blog.
+I hope you enjoy the information you find here.
 Your comments and insight are very important to me and my readers.

 Happy, healthy reading!

 I love seafood but I do think about how much mercury I’m really taking in when ordering fish or preparing it at home.
 The Food and Drug Administration (FDA) recommends pregnant women and young children to limit fish intake to no more than 12 ounces per week to avoid taking in too much mercury.
 I recently learned, however, that mercury is something we should all consider,…

 By Alexandra Orlan, Guest Blogger